Cookie Run: Cookie Run (LINE and Kakao)

 Cookie Run released originally for KakaoTalk on 2 April 2013.
 It was Devsisters' first game under the Cookie Run IP.
 It later released for LINE on 29 January 2014 and the game has since seen over 114 million downloads.

 On 5 June 2018, the LINE version of Cookie Run shut down and was removed from the Google Play Store and the App Store.
 On April 2, 2023, Cookie Run celebrated its 10th anniversary, and on April 2, 2024, it resumed updates with a large-scale update for its 11th anniversary after an 8-year hiatus.
 Alongside the update, Cookie Run was added to the official Devsisters website game list, indicating that Cookie Run will continue its service once again.
+During the DevNow 2026 live stream, Devsisters announced that a global version of Cookie Run for Kakao called Cookie Run Classic would be released in 2026 with pre registration starting in June.

 Cookie Run: OvenBreak

 Cookie Run: OvenBreak released globally (with the exception of China) on October 27, 2016.
 The game was originally titled Cookie Run 2 when Devsisters revealed their development of a sequel to Cookie Run in April 2015, which was planned to be launched globally by the second half of the year.
 On September 27, 2016, the game was released for soft-launch, now under the current name, in Canada, Australia, Hong Kong, the Philippines, the Netherlands, and Sweden on both Apple App Store and Google Play.

 Ovenbreak is an updated version of the running formula established in previous games: runs features up to two cookies, one Combi Pet, and up to three treasures.
 Cookies are regularly released in story updates, with updates to the main story coming in annual seasons.
 The game features multiple singleplayer and PVP modes that involve reaching a high score with the correct combinations.

+The game saw occasional collaborations, including Hello Kitty, Catch!
+Teenieping, and The Powerpuff Girls.

 Cookie Run: Kingdom

 Cookie Run: Kingdom was released on 19–21 January 2021 worldwide and had its official English release on 8 October 2021., Unlike the previous games, Cookie Run: Kingdom takes place in an alternate universe and is a mix of a collectible RPG and a social kingdom-building game.
 The story involves joining the forces of Cookies from all over the world to stop the plans of Dark Enchantress Cookie and the Beast Cookies.

+Like OvenBreak, Kingdom saw occasional collaborations, such as Sonic the Hedgehog, Disney, Wicked, and KPop Demon Hunters.